This post may contain affiliate links. You can view our affiliate disclosure here.

 - Shootouts: kid-friendly minigames including Super Splash and Boat Blast.

-- Virtual Golf: full course play at fictional courses Spring Park Hills and Island Beach.
+- Virtual Golf: full course play at fictional courses including Spring Park Hills and Island Beach.

 The software also comes with a community app that allows you to register yourself as a user, get access to in-depth stats from your sessions, and participate in leaderboards for challenges & shootouts.

 Awesome Golf doesn’t recreate real-life courses but it’s packed with fun simulation features that will keep you busy for hours on end.
-The software is currently available for PC and iOS, and licenses are multi-platform.
+The software is currently available for iOS and PC, and licenses are multi-platform.

-Mevo Plus compatibility with GSPro is brand new.
-The software is designed to be ultra-realistic with advanced ball physics and 4K graphics.
+The GSPro software is designed to be ultra-realistic with advanced ball physics and 4K graphics.

 What makes GSPro unique is its integration with the Open Platform Course Designer (OPCD), which allows anyone, regardless of skillset, to create courses that can be played by members of the GSPro community.